parolin/parolin.github.io/_posts/2023-05-15-AWS-Managed-Rules-for-WAF.md

 ---

 When using AMR rule groups, the rules that are displayed on the top are the ones that will block the request first.
-Based on the test, we can assume that the rules are evaluating requests in the same order that they are dissplayed on the rule group.
+Based on the test, we can assume that the rules are evaluating requests in the same order that they are displayed on the rule group.

 Hope it helps. 🤘